jlyonsmith/HowTo/CheatSheets/Apple.md

 If you are using a wildcard App ID, the name of the distribution provisioning profile is `XC:*`.

 See [QA1814].

+## Certificates

+There are two types of certifate; developer and production.
+Developer certificates are managed by Xcode.
+As of Xcode 9 a certificate is generated for each computer the developer logs in on.

+Production certificates are created using a signing request, following the instructions given in the developer portal.
+You'll need to manually move both the certificate and the generated private key around to any machine that needs to build production packages.
+Do this by exporting a `.p12` file from `Keychain Access.app`.
+Ignore the _Download_ button in the developer portal as it only downloads the certificate and not the private key.
+Make sure the private key shows as a child of the certificate in _Keychain Access_.
+This certificate needs to be on the **login** keychain.

 ---